 Add eggs 1 at a time, beating well after each addition.

-Mix in half the flour, then the whipping cream, then the other half of the flour.
+Mix in half the flour, then the whipping cream, then the

 Add Vanilla.